Colette Bourgonje

 Colette Bourgonje at the 64th Annual Order of Sport Awards in 2019.

 Colette Bourgonje (ber-gon-yah; born January 17, 1962) is a Canadian Paralympic cross-country skier and athlete of Métis heritage.
-She has won four bronze medals in Summer Paralympics and medals in Winter Paralympics for skiing.
+She has won four bronze medals in the Summer Paralympics and medals in the Winter Paralympics for skiing.
 Bourgonje's silver medal in the 10 km sit-ski at the 2010 Winter Paralympics was Canada's first at home.

 She is a part-time physical education substitute teacher, and currently resides in Prince Albert.
 To honour Colette, an elementary school and a street have been named after her in Saskatoon.
 In 1997, a sign was placed Porcupine Plain, promoting it as Bourgonje's and distinguishing her as a successful Paralympian.
 She was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame in 2019, and a 2021 inductee in the Saskatchewan Sports Hall of Fame.

 Early life

-Bourgonje is a Dutch last name, but her Indigenous background on her mother's side leads back to a leader named Gabriel Dumont, who set up a Métis government at Batoche in the Northwest Territories.
+Bourgonje is a Dutch surname, but her Indigenous background on her mother's side leads back to a leader named Gabriel Dumont, who set up a Métis government at Batoche in the Northwest Territories.

-Her father was an electrician and had a business but was not able to keep it due to his alcoholism.
-Bourgonje's mother Sheila and grandmother comforted the children through the difficult times.
-He left the family in 1984 during Colette's undergraduate degree.
+Her father was an electrician and had a business, but was not able to keep it due to his alcoholism.
+Bourgonje's mother, Sheila, and grandmother comforted the children through difficult times.
+Bourgonje's father later left the family in 1984 while Colette was studying for her undergraduate degree.

 Bourgonje participated in many sports as a child and young teenager, and was successful in hockey, football and various track and field events.